WillWatkins/Sportaneous/README.md

 <img src="./gifs/add_event.gif" width="30%" height="30%"/>

-## Review requested attendes
+## Review requested attendees

-- Review the user who have requested to join your event
+- Review the users who have requested to join your event
 - View their profile
 - Once approved, they are added to your event
 - Decided they're not a great fit for your event?
 Remove them from your event